zspitz/dlr/docs/expr-tree-spec/api-reference.md

 DefaultValue, if supplied is an expression to execute, and its value is the result of the LabelExpression if execution reaches the label without jumping.
 The defaultValue's Type property must represent a type that is reference-assignable to the type represented by the target's Type property.

 There are two special cases the factory handles when defaultValue's Type property represents a type that is not assignable to the type represented by target.Type.
 First, if Target.Type is void, the defaultValue.Type can represent anything since the ET compiler will automatically convert the result to void or squelch the value.
 Second, if target's type is a sub type of LambdaExpression, and the defaultValue Expression object itself (that is, the Expression node) is of a type that is assignable to the target's type, then the value Expression node is wrapped in a Quote node.
-This supports a legacy ETs v1 behavior for how C\# chose to implement expression such as "Expression&lt;Func&lt;...&gt;&gt; = (...) =&gt; ...".
+This supports a legacy ETs v1 behavior for how C\# chose to implement expression such as "Expression\<Func\<...\>\> = (...) =\> ...".

 <h2 id="labeltarget-class">4.30 LabelTarget Class</h2>